Smurfit Kappa Group (OTCMKTS:SMFKY) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Smurfit Kappa Group (OTCMKTS:SMFKY – Get Rating) from a buy rating to a hold rating in a research report sent to investors on Friday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Smurfit Kappa Group (OTCMKTS:SMFKY – Get Rating) from a buy rating to a strong sell rating in a research report sent to investors on Thursday, Zacks.com reports.

 According to Zacks, “Smurfit Kappa Group PLC operates as a paper and paperboard manufacturer and converter.
 It also engages in the manufacturing, distribution and selling of containerboard, corrugated containers and other paper-based packaging products, such as solid board, graphic board and bag-in-box.
 The company’s operating segments consists of Europe and Americas.
 Europe segment includes a system of mills and plants which primarily produces containerboard.
 Americas segment comprises forestry, paper, corrugated, paper sack and folding carton activities.
 Smurfit Kappa Group PLC is headquartered in Dublin, Ireland. “

-Separately, Credit Suisse Group increased their price target on shares of Smurfit Kappa Group from €58.00 ($63.74) to €60.00 ($65.93) and gave the stock an outperform rating in a research report on Thursday, February 10th.
-Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, Smurfit Kappa Group has a consensus rating of Buy and an average target price of $56.50.
+Separately, Credit Suisse Group boosted their target price on Smurfit Kappa Group from €58.00 ($63.74) to €60.00 ($65.93) and gave the stock an outperform rating in a research note on Thursday, February 10th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $56.50.

+The business also recently announced a dividend, which will be paid on Monday, May 23rd.
+Stockholders of record on Friday, April 8th will be paid a $0.767 dividend.
+The ex-dividend date is Thursday, April 7th.
+This represents a dividend yield of 2.21%.

 Smurfit Kappa Group plc, together with its subsidiaries, manufactures, distributes, and sells paper-based packaging products.
-It operates in two segments, Europe and the Americas.
-The company offers consumer, retail, industrial, ecommerce, heavy-duty corrugated, and hexacomb packaging products, as well as composite cardboard tubes, and bags and sacks; and bag-in-box, a single-use packaging system that comprises films, accessories, bags, taps, and boxes.
+It operates through two segments, Europe and the Americas.
+The company offers consumer, retail, industrial, e-commerce, heavy-duty corrugated, and hexacomb packaging products; composite cardboard tubes, bags, and sacks; and bag-in-box, a single-use packaging system that comprises films, accessories, bags, taps, and boxes.

 - Get a free copy of the StockNews.com research report on Smurfit Kappa Group (SMFKY)